Lord's Taverners: The Lady Taverners

 UK Prime Minister Margaret Thatcher was a key figure in the formation of the Lady Taverners.
 Traditionally, each Prime Minister has been made a member of the Lord's Taverners.
 As a result of Thatcher's electoral victory in 1979, the Honorary Lady Taverners were formed.
 In early 1980, David Evans invited Thatcher to become the first Honorary Lady Taverner.

 Thatcher became a Lady Taverner alongside twenty three other ladies, invited by then Lord's Taverners president Eric Morecambe.
 They were ladies who had helped at cricket matches and those who had organised a tombola at the President's Ball, including Ann Barrington, Anne Subba Row, Rachael Heyhoe Flint, Marjorie Gover, Judith Chalmers, Betty Surridge and Joan Morecambe.

-The Lady Taverners came to an end in 2021 when everyone became a member of the charity.
-The immense contribution of the Lady Taverners over more than 30 years is hugely appreciated by the charity and our beneficiaries.
+The Lady Taverners would combine with the Lord Taverners in 2021.
+The contribution of the Lady Taverners over more than 30 years is regarded as being appreciated by the charity and our beneficiaries.